amklenk/Social-Network-API/README.md

 Delete a Reaction:
 ![Delete Reaction](./assets/images/DeleteReaction.png)

 The models directory contains the schema for User, Thought, and Reaction.
 The controllers directory contains the Mongoose methods for each schema, and the routes directory contains the API routes that access the Mongoose methods.
-The app is run through server.js by typing
+The app is run through opening server.js in an integrated terminal and by typing
 `````````
 npm start
 `````````
-in the command line.
+into the command line.
 This will turn on the server at localhost:3001.
 The API routes can then be tested in Insomnia.

 ## Credits
 This site was used for the bonus (delete all associated thoughts when a user is deleted):